LeeMorinUCF/Credit_COVID19_Canada/README.md

 a NoSQL dialect called Apache Spark, which is based on the functional programming language Scala and was implemented with PySpark in Python.
+The scripts were run using the
-The Anaconda 2 distribution, version 4.3.1,
+Anaconda 2 distribution, version 4.3.1,
 with
 Python version 2.7  and PySpark version 2.3.0.